-The 1976 swine influenza vaccine was associated with an increased frequency of Guillain-Barré syndrome (GBS) (183,184).
-Among persons who received the swine influenza vaccine in 1976, the rate of GBS that exceeded the background rate was <10 cases/1 million persons vaccinated with the risk for influenza vaccine-associated GBS higher among persons aged $\geq 25$ years than persons <25 years (183).
+The 1976 swine influenza vaccine was associated with an increased frequency of GBS (189,190).
+Among persons who received the swine influenza vaccine in 1976, the rate of GBS was <10 cases/1 million persons vaccinated.
+The risk for influenza vaccine-associated GBS is higher among persons aged ≥25 years than persons <25 years (189).
 Evidence for a causal relation of GBS with subsequent vaccines prepared from other influenza viruses is unclear.
-Obtaining strong epidemiologic evidence for a possible limited increase in risk is difficult for such a rare condition as GBS, which has an annual incidence of 10-20 cases/1 million adults (185), and stretches the limits of epidemiologic investigation.
+Obtaining strong epidemiologic evidence for a possible limited increase in risk is difficult for such a rare condition as GBS, which has an annual incidence of 10-20 cases/1 million adults (191).
 More definitive data probably will require using other methodologies (e.g., laboratory studies of the pathophysiology of GBS).

-During three of four influenza seasons studied during 1977-1991, the overall relative risk estimates for GBS after influenza vaccination were slightly elevated but were not statistically significant in any of these studies (186-188).
+During three of four influenza seasons studied during 1977-1991, the overall relative risk estimates for GBS after influenza vaccination were slightly elevated but were not statistically significant in any of these studies (192-194).
 However, in a study of the 1992-93 and 1993-94 seasons, the overall relative risk for GBS was 1.7 (95% CI = 1.0-2.8; p = 0.04) during the 6 weeks after vaccination, representing approximately 1 additional case of GBS/1 million persons vaccinated.
-The combined number of GBS cases peaked 2 weeks after vaccination (189).
+The combined number of GBS cases peaked 2 weeks after vaccination (195).
 Thus, investigations to date indicate no substantial increase in GBS associated with influenza vaccines (other than the swine influenza vaccine in 1976), and that, if influenza vaccine does pose a risk, it is probably slightly more than one additional case/1 million persons vaccinated.
-Cases of GBS after influenza infection have been reported, but no epidemiologic studies have documented such an association (190,191).
-Substantial evidence exists that multiple infectious illnesses, most notably Campylobacter jejuni, as well as upper respiratory tract infections are associated with GBS (185,192-194).
+Cases of GBS after influenza infection have been reported, but no epidemiologic studies have documented such an association (196,197).
+Substantial evidence exists that multiple infectious illnesses, most notably Campylobacter jejuni, as well as upper respiratory tract infections are associated with GBS (191,198-200).

-Even if GBS were a true side effect of vaccination in the years after 1976, the estimated risk for GBS of approximately 1 additional case/1 million persons vaccinated is substantially less than the risk for severe influenza, which could be prevented by vaccination among all age groups, especially persons aged $\geq 65$ years and those who have medical indications for influenza vaccination (Table 1) (see Hospitalizations and Deaths from Influenza).
+Even if GBS were a true side effect of vaccination in the years after 1976, the estimated risk for GBS of approximately 1 additional case/1 million persons vaccinated is substantially less than the risk for severe influenza, which can be prevented by vaccination among all age groups, especially persons aged ≥65 years and those who have medical indications for influenza vaccination (Table 1) (see Hospitalizations and Deaths from Influenza).
 The potential benefits of influenza vaccination in preventing serious illness, hospitalization, and death substantially outweigh the possible risks for experiencing vaccine-associated GBS.
-The average case fatality ratio for GBS is 6% and increases with age (185,195).
+The average case fatality ratio for GBS is 6% and increases with age (191,201).
 No evidence indicates that the case fatality ratio for GBS differs among vaccinated persons and those not vaccinated.

-The incidence of GBS among the general population is low, but persons with a history of GBS have a substantially greater likelihood of subsequently experiencing GBS than persons without such a history (186, 196).
+The incidence of GBS among the general population is low, but persons with a history of GBS have a substantially greater likelihood of subsequently experiencing GBS than persons without such a history (192,202).
 Thus, the likelihood of coincidentally experiencing GBS after influenza vaccination is expected to be greater among persons with a history of GBS than among persons with no history of this syndrome.
 Whether influenza vaccination specifically might increase the risk for recurrence of GBS is unknown; therefore, avoiding vaccinating persons who are not at high risk for severe influenza complications and who are known to have experienced GBS within 6 weeks after a previous influenza vaccination is prudent.
 As an alternative, physicians might consider using influenza antiviral chemoprophylaxis for these persons.
 Although data are limited, for the majority of persons who have a history of GBS and who are at high risk for severe complications from influenza, the established benefits of influenza vaccination justify yearly vaccination.